ihsuanlee7/Exploring-Crime-in-Los-Angeles/README.md

 After importing the files, the pipeline runs the PySpark script and the DuckDB script.
 This outputs csv files that are used to populate the Tableau dashboard.

 ## Pipeline automation
-1. Enter an EC2 instance.
+1. Connect to your EC2 instance.
-2. Enter a virtual machine:<br>
-   `cd ~/team14`<br>
-   `source venv/bin/activate`
-4. Clone this repository: `git clone https://github.com/Prof-Rosario-UCLA/team14.git`
+2. Clone this repository: `git clone https://github.com/Prof-Rosario-UCLA/team14.git`
+3. Enter the team directory: `cd team14`
+4. Activate the virtual environment: `source venv/bin/activate`
-5. Run pipeline: `bash bash/pipeline.sh`
+5. Run the pipeline: `bash bash/pipeline.sh`